illuin-tech/opyoid/README.md

 ClassBinding(MyClass, MySubClass)  # binding a class to a subclass ClassBinding(MyClass, scope=PerLookupScope)  # specifying scope
 InstanceBinding(MyClass, my_instance)  # binding an instance
+ClassBinding(MyClass, annotation="my_annotation")  # binding a class to itself with an annotation InstanceBinding(MyClass, my_instance, annotation="my_annotation")  # binding an instance with an annotation
 ```